 As with any topic, we can all agree that a clear concise message is helpful for everyone.
 Regarding safety signs, you may have noticed two notable authorities have guidelines to help you comply with the law.
 Both OSHA and ANSI rules are meant to help you select the right signs for your business but who's guidelines should you follow?
 The information below will help clear up the confusion and point you in the right direction.

 Who's guidelines do I follow; OSHA or ANSI?

-OSHA (Occupation Safety & Health Administration) is the governing body for workplace safety.
+OSHA (Occupational Safety & Health Administration) is the governing body for workplace safety.
 They legislate and enforce all workplace laws that pertain to employee safety and health.
-ANSI (American National Safety Institute) is an independent organization that creates and established testing practices & procedures.
+ANSI (American National Safety Institute) is an independent organization that creates and establishes testing practices and procedures.
 Z535-2011 is the most recent sign guideline established by ANSI and OSHA has incorporated these guidelines, helping you comply with accident prevention signage.